jrl-umi3218/mc_rtc/doc/tutorials/introduction/installation-guide.md

 ## Overview

 mc\_rtc is an interface for simulation and robot control systems.
 These systems should provide the state of a given robot (joints' values, sensor readings...) and in return mc\_rtc will provide the desired robot's state (command).
 This is done through the `mc_control::MCGlobalController` class.
 This class does not perform control by itself but rather delegates this task to the `mc_control::MCController` derived objects that it holds.
 Writing a controller within the mc\_rtc framework is done by writing a class that inherits from the `mc_control::MCController` base class and implements the required functionnality.
-We implement such a controller in [another article](FirstController).
-The present article simply explains how to build/install the framework on your machine.
+We implement such a controller in the following tutorials.
+The present tutorial simply explains how to build/install the framework on your machine.

 ![architecture overview](img/mc_rtc_architecture.jpg)